MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-01-17-bandit2-3-writeup.md

      And the file spaces in this filename appeared.

-     In order to open it I did the command:
+     To open it I did the command:

      $ cat spaces\ in\ this\ filename

-In order to escape the spaces one as to use the symbol \ its just that really.
+To escape the spaces one as to use the symbol \ its just that.

-Careful, I am about to reveal the flag! skip this part if you don't want to know it.
+**Careful, I am about to reveal the flag! skip this part if you don't want to know it.**